-Commonly-used simple models, such as local flux-limited thermal conduction \cite{Bell_PhysRevLett_1981}, offer a computationally tractable method used in many ICF simulation codes \cite{Meezan_PhysPlasmas_2020}.
+Commonly-used simple models, such as local flux-limited thermal conduction \cite{Morse_PhysFluids_1973, Malone_PhysRevLett_1975, Bell_PhysRevLett_1981}, offer a computationally tractable method used in many ICF simulation codes \cite{Meezan_PhysPlasmas_2020}.
 Although conceptually straightforward, the precise manner in which they are implemented is subject to uncertainty due to the large number of free parameters involved and adequate evidence-based values are seldom available.
-Of particular importance are: the choices of the magnitude of the flux-limited heat flow, i.e.\;the values of the flux limiter coefficients; the manner in which the transition between purely diffusive and flux-limited conduction is undertaken; and how the relevant quantities are to be utilized within the numerical framework of the host code, e.g.\;in the spatial discretization scheme.
+Of particular importance are: the values of the flux limiter coefficients, the interpolation scheme used to transition between purely diffusive and flux-limited conduction, and the interpolation for evaluating cell-centered quantities, e.g.\;transport coefficients, on cell faces.

-In this work we report on the initial results of an ongoing simulations-based study investigating the influence of uncertainties in FLF's predictive modeling capability using the experimental results from Ref.\;\cite{Derentowicz_JourTechPhys_1977} as a benchmark.
-The scope of this paper is focused on the impact of flux-limited thermal conduction on an idealized model of the target, as this is currently believed to be the largest effect on the fusion output.
-With suitably well-converged simulations we establish a reference case against which the impact of configuration changes can be quantifiably measured using a few simple metrics.
+In this work, we report on the initial results of an ongoing simulations-based study investigating the influence of uncertainties in FLF's predictive modeling capability using the experimental results from Ref.\;\cite{Derentowicz_JourTechPhys_1977b} as a benchmark.
+The scope of this paper is focused on the impact of flux-limited thermal conduction on an idealized model of the target, as this is currently believed to have the largest effect on the fusion output.
+With suitably well-converged simulations, we establish a reference case against which the impact of configuration changes can be quantifiably measured using a few simple metrics.
 The basic form of the conduction operator is described, with emphasis given to the main sources of uncertainty arising from free choices in its implementation.
-The changes with the strongest influence on the evolution of the target dynamics and fuel energetics are found to be the accuracy of the electron thermal conductivity of the fuel, the magnitude of the maximum ionic heat flux and the treatment of interface conduction, both of which can only be fully understood with more advanced tools.
-Since the thermophysical properties of the fuel under the states produced are thought to be well-known, we conclude that an improved understanding of ionic conduction in the kinetic regime is therefore crucial if we are to be able to use this experimental platform as a means to validate simulations of relevance to FLF's mission.